 MOD MEX/20/31

-30 3.3 Administrations* shall determine by mutual agreement which international routes are to be used.
-Pending agreement and provided that there is no direct route existing between the terminal administrations* concerned, the origin administration* has the choice to determine the routing of its outgoing telecommunication traffic, taking into account the interests of the relevant transit and destination administrations*.
+30 3.3 Operating agencies shall determine by mutual agreement which international routes they intend to use and in accordance with the national law of the country concerned shall duly inform the Member States involved.
+Pending agreement and provided that there is no direct route existing between the operating agencies concerned, the origin operating agency has the choice to determine the routing of its outgoing telecommunication traffic, taking into account the interests of the relevant transit and destination operating agencies.

 Reasons: It is pertinent to maintain the freedom of the operating agencies to define by mutual agreement the international routes to be used; moreover, for security reasons it is appropriate that Member States be informed when no direct route exists.